 - Medium thickness long sleeve base layer.
 Ideally merino wool, which is best at keeping you warm.

-- Down jacket.
+- Down jacket or synthetic jacket.
 This will keep you warm at camp.
 Any will do.

 - Leggings / tights/ thermal pants; these take up VERY little space in your bag and keep you warm at camp, w/o wearing your hiking pants